waelhammoudeh/overpass-4-slackware/README.md

    ```
   I hope everything was successful for you.

-  - Edit "overpass" user crontab entry for areas update to use new script name.
+  - Edit "overpass" user crontab entry for areas update to use the new script name.

+  - Replace old "op_logrotate" file with the new file in SlackBuild directory.

   If this was not successful, new database has to be initialed after insalling the new overpass
   package.